Sagbi bases, defining ideals and algebra of minors: Universal bases for , and

 (a) There are type $1$ coherent matchings $T$ of $\cM_3$ that are \Sagbi{} for $G(3,7)$, but not for $\Rees(3,7)$.

-(b) There are coherent matchings $T$ of $\cM_3$ that, to be completed to a \Sagbi{} basis of $\Rees(3,7)$, need several elements in high bidegrees or whose \Sagbi{} basis may very well be infinite.
-By random search we have found an example for which we have not been able to compute a complete \Sagbi{} basis.
-We have stopped the computation at $17$ ``extra'' elements in the \Sagbi{} basis.
-The last element found has bidegree $(12,17)$. \end{remark}
+(b) There are coherent matchings $T$ of $\cM_3$ that, to be completed to a \Sagbi{} basis for $\Rees(3,7)$, need several elements in high bidegrees.
+By a random search similar to the one mentioned at the end of Remark \ref{higher3xN} we found an example that needs new elements up to bidegree $(12,17)$.
+At that bidegree, for lack of RAM, we stopped the computation. \end{remark}